skatejs/skatejs/README.md

   // - If the value is empty, then the component is not restricted at all.
   extends: '',

   // Custom Property Descriptors
   properties: {
     prop1: {
       // Two-way binding to attributes.
-Changes to this property affect
+Changes to this property propagate to
-      // attributes and changes to attributes affect this property.
+      // its corresponding attribute and changes to its corresponding attribute
+      // are propagated to the property.
+      //
+      // This defaults to `false`.
+If you specify `true` the property name is
+      // dash-cased and used as the attribute it should keep in sync with.
+If
+      // you specify a `string`, it is used as the attribute name.
-      attr: true,
+      attr: false,

       // This property should be notified of changes when these dependencies
       // are notified of changes.